christianacca/web-api-starter/docs/github-app-creation.md

 ## Overview

-This guide walks through the process of creating and configuring a GitHub App for use with workflow orchestration systems.
+This guide walks through the process of creating and configuring a GitHub App for workflow orchestration.
 The process is divided into responsibilities between three teams:

 - **Dev Team**: Generates ServiceNow ticket request with environment-specific details
 - **GitHub Admin Team**: Creates the GitHub App for the specified environment, generates credentials, and provides initial configuration